huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 ---
 title: Push your limits
 created: 2025-01-23T10:40:57
-modified: 2025-08-20T06:22:01
+modified: 2025-08-29T08:30:45
 ---

-> _“Whether you think you can, or you think you can't—you're both right.” — Henry Ford_
+> _“Whether you think you can, or you think you can’t—you’re both right.” — Henry Ford_

-> _“Argue for your limitations and, sure enough, they're yours.” — Richard Bach_
+> _“Argue for your limitations and, sure enough, they’re yours.” — Richard Bach_

-> _“It ain't what you don't know that gets you into trouble.
-It's what you know for sure that just ain't so.” ― Mark Twain_
+> _“It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.” ― Mark Twain_

 > _“There are no traffic jams on the extra mile.” — Zig Ziglar_

-> _“It always seems impossible until it's done.” — Nelson Mandela_
+> _“It always seems impossible until it’s done.” — Nelson Mandela_

 > _“Reality leaves a lot to the imagination.” — John Lennon_

 > _“What the mind can conceive, it can achieve.” — Napoleon Hill_

-> _“Don't do what you can do.
-Try what you can't do.” — William Faulkner_
+> _“Don’t do what you can do.
+Try what you can’t do.” — William Faulkner_

 > _“Never say never because limits, like [fears](fear.md), are often just an illusion.” — Michael Jordan_